-- · Each stage is at least 24 hours. - The athlete moves on to the next stage when they can tolerate activities without new or worsening symptoms. - If any symptoms worsen, the athlete should stop and go back to the previous stage for at least 24 hours.
+- Each stage is at least 24 hours. - Your child moves on to the next stage when they can tolerate activities. - If any of your child's symptoms worsen more than mildly and briefly, they should stop and try again the next day at the same step.